Coaches

 3) Ask for players input:

-• They know more than you give them credit for and if you listen your player may have some good ideas or insights.
+• They know more than you give them credit for.
+If you listen, your players may have some good ideas or insights.

 • What are their weaknesses and strengths in their mind?